amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework/README.md

 All signing operations are delegated to KMS, ensuring that the private key never leaves KMS-managed HSMs.

-AWS KMS keys with imported key material are not included under the durability protections afforded other KMS keys.
+[AWS KMS does not maintain the durability of imported key materials at the same level as key material that AWS KMS generates.](https://docs.aws.amazon.com/kms/latest/developerguide/import-keys-protect.html)
-In the event of a Regionwide failure in AWS KMS, imported key material may need to be reimported into a KMS key.
+In the unlikely event of certain region-wide failures that affect AWS KMS, your imported key material may need to be re-imported into a new KMS key.
-However, the impact in this use case is low, you can simply go to your GitHub App settings and generate a new private key, then re-import the new key into KMS to resume operation.
+However, the impact in this use case should be low, because you can simply go to your GitHub App settings and generate a new private key, then re-import the new key into KMS to resume operation.

 Metadata is stored in DynamoDB with Point-in-Time Recovery enabled,